Jutho/TensorOperations.jl/docs/src/index.md

     complex tensor expressions within the `@tensor` macro (based on the implementation of [LRUCache](https://github.com/JuliaCollections/LRUCache.jl)).
 By default, the cache is
     allowed to use up to the minimum of either 1GB or 25% of the total memory.
+*   Utility debugging features to dynamically compare contractions orders with their optimal counterpart.

 ## Tensor operations